 Applying Lean to Project Management

 In summary, project management pitfalls can easily happen in every organization and there is nobody insured against them.
 Those mistakes can sometimes be crucial and lead entire campaigns to ultimate failure.
 However, there is no need to despair.
-All you have to do is educate yourself on certain principles and start implementing Lean project management within your projects.
+All you have to do is educate yourself on certain principles, get some useful project management tips, and start implementing Lean project management within your projects.